 Students who are classified as California residents as defined in the California State Education Code will be charged an Enrollment Fee, Health Fee and Student Representation Fee.
 An optional student body fee also will be assessed.
-In accordance with California law, the Enrollment Fee may be waived for California residents who demonstrate financial need and qualify for a Board of Governors Enrollment Fee Waiver (BOGFW).
+In accordance with California law, the Enrollment Fee may be waived for California residents who demonstrate financial need and qualify for California College Promise Grant (formerly known as the Board of Governors Enrollment Fee Waiver).
 Contact the College Financial Aid Office for additional information.